-On a table in Andy Miller’s living room is a picture of himself and one of his clients when he was the pharmacist at Brooks’ in the Canal Street plaza.
+On a table in his living room Andy Miller has a picture of himself and one of his clients when he was the pharmacist at Brooks’ in the Canal Street plaza.
 The elderly woman was fond of him, sometimes asking for a kiss on the cheek when she came in the store, and frequently talking about the Red Sox.
 “She lived alone and didn’t drive so I would give her a lily at Easter or a poinsettia at Christmas, as those were important Holidays for her and I always felt like it kept her spirits up,” Andy recalls

 Those were the types of relationships Andy established with customers for over 15 years at Brooks, and it is why he fell in love with the town of Brattleboro in a way he never thought possible.
 He thought the seacoast of Portsmouth, New Hampshire was his ideal destination after graduating from college.
 But while working in Claremont, the Brooks’ franchise asked him if he would take the vacant pharmacist position in their southern Vermont store.